Memoir

 My mother was living in Arkansas with a new man and their brand-new baby boy.
 She’d sent me a picture through the mail.
 I stared at it day in and day out.
 She had a deep tan and wore tank top and cut-offs.
 I had never seen her with a tan before.
 Not that I’d seen much of her at all, just in photos.
 My mother sent me a picture of her boyfriend’s pickup truck, which they’d spray painted camouflage green and black.
 By way of a four by six inch colored photograph I was introduced to my baby brother Jesse sitting in a blue Jonny Jumper, a dazed look on his face, red-skinned like he’s been crying, large, eager eyes.

-Meanwhile Dad and I had built our own home, were travelling, we’d grown a garden, and had an adorable yet vicious chow dog named after the goddess Lakshmi; my dad was still working for the road department making street signs, and I was going into the third grade at an elementary school mostly full of Mexican kids.
+Meanwhile Dad and I had built our own home, were travelling, we’d grown a garden, and had an adorable yet vicious chow dog named after the goddess Lakshmi; my dad was still working for the road department making street signs, and I was going into the third grade.
 Not that my mother ever asked what we were up to.

 It was a warm San Francisco summer.
 There were rollerbladers and strollers and joggers and junkies.
-In the midst of all this, were three colorfully decorated double-decker carts with larger than life deities cemented to the front, flower garlands and bouquets of blossoms galore, some of which I’d helped make back at the temple.
-Seated on tapestries on the floor, we’d strung carnation flowers onto strings, during which an elder devotee smacked my hand when I put the thread into my mouth to needle it, like my great grandmother had taught me.
-The woman pointed to a small bowl of water.
-I dipped my string into there, embarrassed.
+In the midst of all this, were three colorfully decorated double-decker carts with larger-than-life deities cemented to the front, flower garlands and bouquets of blossoms galore, some of which I’d helped make back at the temple.
+Seated on tapestries on the floor, we’d strung marigolds onto strings, during which an elder devotee smacked my hand when I put the thread into my mouth to wet it before needling, like my great grandmother had taught me.
+The woman pointed to a small bowl of water, instructing me to dip the string in there instead.
+I did what she said, face red with embarrassment.

 Now we were all standing around the carts, admiring them.
-Devotees up on the balcony were tossing the colorful and fragrant garlands down to us, smiling and cheering.
+Devotees up on the balcony tossed the colorful and fragrant flower garlands down to us, smiling and cheering.
 We placed them around our necks.
 “Harrre Krishnnna!”
 We all hollered.
 My dad raised his hands above his head and closed his eyes.
-I closed my eyes too and danced with my father to the Sanskrit chanting that was humming through the crowd.
+I closed my eyes too and danced to the Sanskrit chanting humming through the crowd.

 Soon, we would begin moving the carts down the streets of Golden Gate Park.
 I had never seen so many people.
 It was twenty times the amount of people that went to the Del Norte County Fair.
 And this was a whole different kind of people.
 The women were so beautiful they made me blush.
 I tried not to stare.
 There were teenagers in traditional saris, honey-colored and royal purple; women with delicate nose rings, gold jewelry, and braids down to their butts.
-I almost forgot my dad had bought me a sari for the occasion too, and that I was wearing it—a green and mustard sari the exact color of my eyes.
-The dress showed part of my stomach but the front was covered up where my sari wrapped around me like a sash.
-A woman from the temple painted a red bindi dot on the center of my forehead and frenchbraided my hair.
-She didn’t say a word when she did but I was grateful beyond belief.
-Just grateful to be touched by a woman, even if she wasn’t my mom.
+I almost forgot Dad had bought me a sari for the occasion too, and that I was wearing it—a green sari with white flowers.
+Green, the color of my eyes.
+A bonafied tomboy, I’d never felt more like a girl.
+The sari showed part of my stomach but the front was covered up where it wrapped around me like a sash.
+A woman from the temple painted a red bindi dot on the center of my forehead.
+She didn’t say a word but I was grateful beyond belief.
+Just grateful to be touched by a woman, even if she wasn’t my real mom.

 My patience was waning.
 It was incredibly warm outside for San Francisco.
 I looked up at the sun, squinting.
 I was sweating.
 Soon, I started to not feel so hot.
 I felt like I needed to sit down on the ground.
 But I didn’t see anybody else sitting down on the ground.
 It wouldn’t have been appropriate.
 I didn’t want to stand out or disappoint my dad.
-If you did something wrong, eat meat for example, you wouldn’t be permitted to stay at the temple, which meant we’d be sleeping in the pickup truck down the road from the temple.
+If you did something wrong, eat meat for example, you wouldn’t be permitted to stay at the temple, which meant we’d be sleeping in the back of the pickup truck down the road from the temple.
 Already I had goofed up by ordering Sour Cream and Onion chips in front of the devotees along with my vegetarian sandwich at Subway.
-I didn’t want to draw any more attention to me or my Dad but I just had to do something.
-As I finally reached out to touch his arm, I crumpled at my father’s feet, my vision blackened like spilled ink.
+Onions were prohibited.
+As was garlic.
+I didn’t want to draw any more attention to me or Dad but I needed to do something.
+Quick.
+As I finally reached out to touch Dad’s arm, I crumpled at his feet, my vision blackened like spilled ink.

 I regained consciousness while being carried to the outskirts of the crowd.
-My father set me down on the curb under a bridge where there was shade.
-The devotee he had been talking with handed me a warm plastic bottle of water and a salty rice cake and sat with me as I ate and drank and mumbled how sorry I was, I’d never fainted before.
+Dad and the devotee he’d been talking with sat me down on the curb under a bridge where there was shade.
+The devotee handed me a warm plastic bottle of water.
+Soon, a salty rice cake appeared in my hand, too.
+They sat with me as I ate the rice cake and drank and the water.
+I mumbled something about how sorry I was.
+Explained that I’d never fainted before.

-Several minutes later I stood up and the three of us weaved our way back through the dancing crowd to our spot alongside the rope, it was open and appeared to be waiting for us.
-Just as the devotee had promised, as soon as my hands grabbed the rope, the crowd started chanting, ONE, pull, TWO, pull, THREE! and the Festival of the Chariots officially began.
+Several minutes later I stood up and we weaved our way back through the dancing crowd to our spot alongside the rope.
+It was open and appeared to be waiting for us.
+Just as the devotee promised, as soon as my hands grabbed the rope, the crowd started chanting, one, two, three!
+Then we all pulled on the rope and the Festival of the Chariots officially began.

 San Francisco, Ratha Yatra, our summer road trips, and our fateful move to the mountains is not where it all began.
 But that’s where I like to start from.
-These things, the flowers and the dancing and the women and the rivers and the mountains, these were the experiences I desperately needed to begin to heal my already very serious kid-wounds.
+These things, the flowers and the dancing and the women and the rivers and the mountains, these were the experiences I desperately needed to begin to heal my already serious kid-wounds.
 At nine I was carting around big secrets.
-I didn’t have the vocabulary nor the courage to tell anybody all that had happened to me and I wouldn’t open my mouth about any of that for another decade or more.
-But just because I couldn’t speak, well that didn’t mean I couldn’t dance.
-And dance we did, with the devotees of San Francisco.
+I didn’t have the vocabulary or the courage to tell anybody all that had happened and I wouldn’t open my mouth about any of that for another decade or more.
+But just because I couldn’t speak, didn’t mean I couldn’t dance.
+And dance we did, me and Dad, with the devotees of San Francisco.